Johnston Atoll Chemical Agent Disposal System: History

 The first weapon disposal took place on June 30, 1990.
 That day, JACADS became the first U.S. chemical weapons disposal facility.
 The OVT phase of operations lasted until March 1993.
 Transition from the testing phase to full-scale operations began in May 1993 and, in August, full-scale operations began.
 Twice, in 1993 and 1994, the facility had to be evacuated because of hurricanes; operations were delayed for as long as 70 days during these periods.

 On November 29, 2000, the last of the chemical weapons at JACADS were disposed of.
 The last disposal operation destroyed more than 13,000 VX filled land mines.
 Two years after the last chemical weapons at JACADS were destroyed, the Army submitted the plan to dismantle the facility to the EPA; it was approved in September 2002.
-Demolition on the 80000 sqft facility, home to the incinerators, laboratories and control rooms, took place from August–October 2003.
+Demolition on the 80000 sqft facility, home to the incinerators, laboratories and control rooms, took place from August to October 2003.
 In November 2003 a plaque was dedicated to JACADS personnel.

 Disposal program

 Disposal method

 JACADS workers utilized incineration to destroy the chemical agents at Johnston Atoll.
 After workers loaded the weapons onto a conveyor, automated equipment would take over the process.
 The equipment removed the explosive component of the weapon and drained the chemical agent.
 The explosive and chemical agent were then incinerated at high temperature.
-The metal weapons casings were then thermally decontaminated and scrapped.JACADS: Defining a Moment in Chemical Weapons History ", U.S. Army Program Manager for Chemical Demilitarization, accessed October 25, 2008.
+The metal weapons casings were then thermally decontaminated and scrapped.

 Munitions destroyed

 By early 1996, the facility at Johnston Atoll had destroyed about 3.5% of the overall U.S. chemical weapons stockpile.
 Included in that amount, out of total stockpile of 31,000 tons, was two million pounds of mustard and nerve agents destroyed by JACADS.
 The disposal program was overseen by Project Manager Gary McCloskey, and during the ten years from 1990–2000 was responsible for the destruction of over 400,000 chemical rockets, projectiles, bombs, mortars, ton containers, and mines.
 Also destroyed at JACADS were over 2,000 tons of the nerve agents sarin and VX, as well as the blister agent HD.
-In total, the program at Johnston Atoll destroyed 412,000 individual chemical munitions."Mission accomplished: JACADS safely destroys over 400,000 chemical weapons on Johnston Island", (Press release), U.S. Environmental Protection Agency, updated July 27, 2007, accessed October 25, 2008.
+In total, the program at Johnston Atoll destroyed 412,000 individual chemical munitions.